A Field Manual for Community Dengue Response · Pune District, Maharashtra

 Reporting & Escalation

 Dengue is a notifiable disease in India under the Integrated Disease Surveillance Programme (IDSP).
-Timely reporting connects a single ASHA's observation in Pune to a coordinated district-level response.
-As externally-funded technical units disappear, the official government reporting chain becomes more important — it does not require donor funding to function.
+When you report, what you observe in one household in Pune connects to a coordinated district-level response.
+As external technical support disappears, this official government chain matters more than ever, not less.
+It runs on government infrastructure, not donor funding.

 ⚠️

-Do not wait for confirmed cases before reporting.
-A cluster of fever cases in one area, larval indices rising above the Moderate threshold (BI > 5), or any suspected severe dengue case (bleeding, persistent vomiting, rapid breathing) are signals to escalate immediately.
-In Pune, suspected dengue samples are tested at NIV Pune — the fastest diagnostic route in the district.
+Don't wait for confirmed cases.
+A cluster of fever cases in one area, larval indices above Moderate (BI above 5), or any suspected severe dengue case, bleeding, persistent vomiting, rapid breathing, all mean escalate now.
+In Pune, suspected samples go to NIV Pune, which gives you the fastest diagnostic turnaround in the district.

-Follow this chain in sequence.
-Each step has a formal role responsible for the next action.
+Follow this in sequence.
+Each step has someone responsible for the next action.
+Know your place in the chain.

 1. ASHA / Community Worker

-Record: number of suspected fever cases, cluster location, larval index data from most recent household survey.
-Use the S-Form (Syndromic Surveillance) for suspected cases — your ANM/LHV supervisor has these forms or they can be entered directly into the IHIP mobile app (available on Android).
-Do not diagnose — document and report.
+Record the number of suspected fever cases, the cluster location, and your larval index data from your most recent household survey.
+Use the S-Form (Syndromic Surveillance) for suspected cases.
+Your ANM/LHV supervisor has these forms, or you can enter them directly into the IHIP mobile app (available on Android).
+Your job here is to document and report, not diagnose.

 2. Primary Health Centre (PHC)

-Pass your S-Form data and larval survey results to the PHC Medical Officer.
-In Pune rural areas, PHCs are the first formal surveillance node.
-For Pune City (PMC limits), report to your ward-level PMC Sub-Health Centre Medical Officer.
-The PHC/SHC submits weekly surveillance data to the District Surveillance Unit via IHIP.
+Hand your S-Form data and larval survey results to the PHC Medical Officer.
+In Pune's rural areas, the PHC is the first formal surveillance node.
+For Pune city (within PMC limits), report to your ward-level PMC Sub-Health Centre Medical Officer.
+The PHC submits weekly surveillance data to the District Surveillance Unit via IHIP.

-Suspected dengue samples in Pune District are tested directly at NIV Pune (ICMR) — the apex national virology lab, located at 20-A Dr. Ambedkar Road, Pune 411001.
-The PHC Medical Officer coordinates sample dispatch.
-NS1 antigen and IgM ELISA are both required for complete diagnosis — using only one test misses a significant proportion of cases.
+Suspected dengue samples in Pune District go to NIV Pune (ICMR), at 20-A Dr. Ambedkar Road, Pune 411001.
+Your PHC Medical Officer coordinates sample dispatch.
+You need both NS1 antigen and IgM ELISA for a complete diagnosis.
+Using only one test misses a significant number of cases.

 4. District Surveillance Unit

-The District Surveillance Officer (DSO), Pune receives compiled IHIP data from PHCs and investigates signals of outbreak.
-The DSO coordinates with the District Malaria Officer (DMO) — currently Dr. Aparna Patil at the District Health Office, Pune — for vector-borne disease response including fogging, intensified source reduction, and additional larvicide deployment.
+The District Surveillance Officer (DSO), Pune gets compiled IHIP data from PHCs and investigates outbreak signals.
+The DSO works with the District Malaria Officer (DMO), currently Dr. Aparna Patil at the District Health Office, Pune, for vector-borne disease response including fogging, intensified source reduction, and additional larvicide.

 5. State / National Level

-District data feeds into the Maharashtra State Surveillance Unit and then into the National IHIP platform (ihip.nhp.gov.in), which monitors for outbreak signals across India in near-real-time.
+District data feeds into the Maharashtra State Surveillance Unit and then into the National IHIP platform (ihip.nhp.gov.in), which tracks outbreak signals across India in near-real-time.
 The NCVBDC Central Surveillance Unit at NCDC, Delhi, coordinates the national response.
 For urgent outbreak notification: idsp-npo@nic.in, +91-11-23932290.

-Pune District has a significant advantage that most of India does not: the National Institute of Virology (NIV), India's premier virology research institute, is based in Pune.
-Suspected dengue samples in Pune District are tested at NIV directly, which provides faster and more comprehensive serotyping than most district-level labs can offer.
-The Frontiers in Public Health (2024) Pune study found that using NS1 alone missed 43% of confirmed dengue cases, and IgM alone missed 25.5% — both tests should be used together.
-When advocating with your PHC for adequate testing, this research supports requesting both tests for suspected cases.
+Most districts in India don't have this.
+The National Institute of Virology (NIV), India's premier virology research institute, is based in Pune.
+Suspected dengue samples in Pune District go directly to NIV, which gives you faster and more comprehensive serotyping than most district labs can offer.
+A 2024 Frontiers in Public Health study on Pune found that NS1 alone missed 43% of confirmed dengue cases.
+IgM alone missed 25.5%.
+You need both tests.
+When you're advocating with your PHC for proper testing, use that research.

 Source: Mishra et al., "Dengue in Pune city, India (2017–2019)," Frontiers in Public Health, September 2024